lthms/keyr/README.md

 A collection of tools to keep track of your keystrokes (keyr stands for **key**strokes **r**eporting).

-  - `keyrd` (keyr daemon) counts your keystrokes
+  - `keyr-daemon` counts your keystrokes
-  - `keyr-sync` maintains a detailed log of your keystrokes statistics
+  - `keyr-hub` allows for synchronizing your keystrokes count among several computers
-  - `keyr-fmt` outputs said log to the standard output (json)
+  - `keyr-agent` maintains a detailed log of your keystrokes statistics locally, and can communicate `keyr-hub`

 ## Getting Started